mendix/docs/content/developerportal/howto/restore-backup-locally.md

 ## 1 Introduction

-Restoring a backup locally can be useful if you want to test your cloud database without interrupting the cloud resources.
-In this way you can reproduce your apps behavior containing production data in a local environment.
+Restoring a backup locally can be useful if you want to test your cloud environment's data without interrupting your live cloud environments.
+In this way you can reproduce your apps behavior containing data from your cloud environment locally.
 By using your Mendix Modeler and a Postgres database, you can debug your app using backups of your cloud production/acceptance/test data.

 **This how-to will teach you how to do the following:**